 Vitamin D is a group of fat-soluble secosteroids responsible for increasing intestinal absorption of calcium, magnesium, and phosphate, and many other biological effects.
 In humans, the most important compounds in this group are vitamin D₃ and vitamin

-Loading the player...What are Benefits of Vitamin D Sarah Ware, BSc (Hons), RD, CDE, discusses vitamin D in nutrition.
+Loading the player...What Are the Benefits of Vitamin D?
+Sarah Ware, BSc (Hons), RD, CDE, discusses vitamin D in nutrition.

 Vitamin D is an essential micronutrient and it plays various roles in the body.

 It not only helps our bone health, but it helps to prevent multiple sclerosis.
 Vitamin D can be produced naturally through the sun, but depending on where you live and how much exposure your skin has to the sun, you may not be making enough.